 He is indebted to many teachers, including Sir Graham Teasdale who inspired a love of research, and Professor Alan Crockard who engrained a clinical understanding of the craniocervical junction, complex spine and skull base procedures, as well as countless other clinicians past and present.

 David has published numerous peer-reviewed publications and book chapters, for details please refer to the UCL Iris website.
-His clinical interests include spine surgery, complex (instrumented) spine surgery, tumours, craniocervical junction, and skull base endoscopy.
+His clinical interests include spine surgery, simple and complex (instrumented) spine surgery, tumours, craniocervical junction, and skull base endoscopy.